shehan/TicTacToe/README.md

 ### Screenshots
-Following are screenshots of the app (click for larger size):
+Following are screenshots of the game (click for larger size):

 <table>
   <tr>